openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Done

-An evaluation of arguments always progresses from left to right up to the first error, or through the end of the expression, i.e., any argument expression is evaluated after the evaluation of each argument expression to its left completes normally (including comma-separated argument expressions that appear within parentheses in method calls, constructor calls, class instance creation
+An evaluation of arguments always progresses from left to right up to the first error, or through the end of the expression; i.e., any argument expression is evaluated after the evaluation of each argument expression to its left completes normally (including comma-separated argument expressions that appear within parentheses in method calls, constructor calls, class instance creation